Guardianzc/DISCOpen-MedBox-DialoDiagnosis/Readme.md

 At [here](./Data/Readme.md), we show all the mentioned datasets in existing medical methods, including MZ-4, Dxy, MZ-10 and a simulated dataset based on [Symcat](http://www.symcat.com/).
 In **goal.set** in their folders, explicit symptoms, implicit symptoms and diagnosis given by doctors are recorded for each sample.
 Also, we provide the corresponding tools to extend them for each methods.

+We temporarily withdraw the mz-10 dataset for evaluation on the Ali-Tianchi competition.

 Here is the overview of datasets.

 |     Name     | # of user goal | # of diseases | Ave. # of im. sym | # of sym. |